-English classes or courses like the bakırköy ingilizce kursu or even any other classes could be taught well with the integration of technology.
+English classes or courses or any other classes could be taught well with the integration of technology.
+In the classroom setting alone, the use of air filter and purifying technology (https://bypurify.com/best-air-purifiers/) is needed to enhance better learning.
 Though learning institutions and districts are growing their budgets for technology as well as on the professional growth of educators, school personnel and equipment, studies reveal that in terms of quality and frequency wherein technology is unified into everyday operations, the educational field lags behind other industries and sectors.

 Although we exist and live in the technological age, a lot of educators still persist to be uncomfortable or uneasy with the notion of integrating technology into schoolrooms or learning spaces.
 This is because of a number of factors.
 This includes the lack or absence of planning and tools, unfavorable outlooks about technology overall as well as a shortage of buy-in concerning the efficacy of technologies in classroom.